 Nikki: Dang.
 I’d also die if Kristen Stewart played my main character, but for another reason entirely.

-So have I ever told you guys how much I hate olives?
+So, have I ever told you guys how much I hate olives?
 And raw onions?
 I even have an aversion to peeling oranges.
 So this is the perfect salad for me, right?
 I can honestly say that I would never, in a million years, have picked it out.
 But my mother-in-law served it over the holidays, and I couldn’t stop eating it.
 Could. not. stop.
 Until it was gone.
+There’s something about the way the bright citrus of the oranges balances the salty punch of the olives.
+Even if, like me, you’re skeptical about a few of the ingredients, trust me.
+You’re going to love it.

-Orange Olive Salad with Balsamic Vinaigrette It’s easier and prettier to cut your oranges instead of sectioning them out.
+It’s easier (and prettier!) to cut your oranges instead of sectioning them out.

 I like pretty thin slices of red onion, but whatever suits your fancy.

 I especially love it with meat.
 The first time I had it was paired with ham.
-Last night we ate it with some steak.
-It’s just a simple, fresh accompaniment to spice up a slice of juicy chicken or a nice thick pork chop.
+Last night we ate it with grilled steak.
+It’s just a simple, fresh accompaniment to spice up a slice of juicy chicken or a nice, thick pork chop.
 The brightness of the orange and the brininess of the olives stand out against the simple vinaigrette, the vinegar cutting the bite of the onion.
 It’s perfect.
-Add some crusty bread sweet potatoes and it makes a great paleo dinner.
+Add some crusty bread, sweet potatoes, and it makes a great dinner.

 Facebook | Pinterest | Instagram